Synetic Theater: Significant events

-In 2010 Synetic Theater moved to the Crystal City Theatre in Arlington VA.
+In 2010, Synetic Theater moved to the Crystal City Theatre in Crystal City, Virginia.

 Synetic Theater was invited to perform in Tbilisi, Georgia.
 Remount performances of King Lear and Host and Guest were presented at the Rustaveli Theatre 3-19 Nov 2012.
 The tour was supported by the U.S. Department of State, the Mid-Atlantic Arts Foundation and the Trust for Mutual Understanding.

-In 2013 Synetic raised funds for new studio space in Crystal City near the theater space.
+In 2013, Synetic raised funds for new studio space in Crystal City near the theater space.
 The studio has 3 classrooms that can be used for camps, classes and rehearsal space as well as a green room and a reception area.

-In 2014 Synetic Theater produced its 10th "silent Shakespeare" adaptation "Twelfth Night."
+In 2014, Synetic Theater produced its 10th "silent Shakespeare" adaptation "Twelfth Night."

-In 2014, Synetic Theater's production of A Midsummer Night's Dream was invited to the 10th Festival Internacional in Chihuahua, Mexico.
+Also in 2014, Synetic Theater's production of A Midsummer Night's Dream was invited to the 10th Festival Internacional in Chihuahua, Mexico.
 Subsequently, they also performed at Teatro Victor Hugo Rascon Banda, Juarez, Mexico.